 Scale Values

-Total points or
+Total points or Weighted avg. of %

-Yes (if all weighted same and same poss. points)
+Yes (if same poss. points and weight)

 1, 2, 3, ...